nforgeio/neonKUBE/README.md

 Developers will generally have one or more branches prefixed by their first name (lowercase), e.g. *jeff*, *jeff-experimental*,...
 When developers need to colloborate on a feature over an extended period of time, we'll create feature branches like *feature-coolstuff*.
 Most development work will happen in a developer or feature branch.

-## Image Tags
+## Docker Image Tags

-By convention, Docker images will be tagged with the branch, short Git commit hash, and UTC date like:
+Application images are tagged with the branch, short Git commit hash, and UTC date like:

 &nbsp;&nbsp;&nbsp;&nbsp;`my-image:prod-20171208-bfa4561c`

 This indicates that **my-image** was built from the **prod** branch on **12-08-2017** from Git commit **bfa4561c**.

 The most recent image built from the **prod** branch will also be tagged with **latest**.

+neonCLUSTER also maintains base images like **dotnet** or **elasticsearch** that applications containers can build on or that can be deployed directly to a cluster.
+These are generally tagged with the version of the underlying software plus the image build date.
+This allows multiple versions of an image with the same underlying software to be persisted to a repo to ensure that it's possible to revert to an older version if necessary.

 ## Continuous Integration